 New frameworks have recently been established around evaluations in Quebec for Pre-Notice of Compliance evaluations.
 Drugs now need to be indicated for serious health conditions, must significantly improve health when compared to standard treatments and will only be generated on average in 180 days for oncology drugs and 90 days for all other drugs.
 Final amendments to the pre-NOC framework is expected in Q2 2017 and manufacturer submission fees in Q3 2017.

 Fortunately Impetus Digital can assist many manufacturers with establishing an advisory board platform, leveraging the expertise of select stakeholders, to give timely and expert advice on best options to maneuver through the present uncertainty.
-Stakeholders can include ex-payers, Quebec or national market experts, physicians, pharmacists, wholesalers, intermediaries, private insurance company representatives and patients.
+Stakeholders can include ex-payers, Quebec or national market experts, physicians, pharmacists, wholesalers, intermediaries, private insurance company representatives, and patients.
 Enrolled advisors can be engaged through a series of online touchpoints either in the form of web meetings or online asynchronous assignments delivered as web form questions, discussion forums or annotation exercises.
-Through these series of advisor online touchpoints, manufacturers can solicit feedback on their regulatory and market access strategies as well as gain insights on how to navigate around generics and biosimiliars entering the market, potential drug-delisting and price competition.
-They can also develop new strategies with their advisors on how to manage the loss of co-pay cards and pharmacy, private drug infusion center and wholesaler incentivization.
+Through these series of advisor online touchpoints, manufacturers can solicit feedback on their regulatory and market access strategies as well as gain insights on how to navigate around generics and biosimilars entering the market, potential drug-delisting and price competition.
+They can also develop new strategies with their advisors on how to manage the loss of co-pay cards and pharmacy, private drug infusion center, and wholesaler incentivization.
 In addition, manufacturers can leverage virtual working groups to help develop clinical papers leveraging real world data, medical education materials, press releases and patient advocacy programs.
-Finally, virtual advisory boards or working groups can be utilized to bolster Quebec new drug submission dossiers and/ or RAMQ/ INESS submissions, pricing/ PLA negotiations and rebuttals.
+Finally, virtual advisory boards or working groups can be utilized to bolster Quebec new drug submission dossiers and/or RAMQ/INESS submissions, pricing/PLA negotiations, and rebuttals.

 The virtual nature of the boards and working groups can help to increase the engagement rates of advisors who are often extremely busy and being utilized by multiple manufacturers for similar purposes.
-Also the assignments, which are compelling, relevant and timely, can give the advisors or steering committee members time to pause, reflect, process and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
-All of the assignments are created, programmed, project managed and reported out by Impetus and their technical team (market access subject matter experts) so the manufacturer’s workload is minimal and so are the costs when compared to more traditional in person consultancy meetings.
+Also, the assignments, which are compelling, relevant, and timely, can give the advisors or steering committee members time to pause, reflect, process, and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
+All of the assignments are created, programmed, project managed, and reported out by Impetus and their technical team (market access subject matter experts); hence, the manufacturer’s workload is minimal and so are the costs when compared to more traditional in-person consultancy meetings.